-The LED has a long history dating back to 1907 when a British physicist discovered that silicon carbide crystals could produce light when subjected to electric currents.
-Rubin Braunstein of the Radio Corporation of America and Robert Biard and Gary Pittman of Texas Instruments contributed to the development of the infrared LED.
+LED dates back to 1907 when a British physicist discovered that silicon carbide crystals could produce light when subjected to electric currents.
 In 1962, a GE scientist, Nick Holonyak developed the first visible light LED.
 This LED produced red light.
 Later George Craford developed the yellow light LED.
 The humble LED then cost close to $ 200 for a single LED!
 Within a few years the cost had fallen to 5 cents.
 Since then the cost of the LED has been falling while light output has been going up.

 How does an LED work?

 The P-N junction is the basis of the functioning of the LED.
 The LED has an anode and a cathode separated by a crystal of semiconductor material.
 Addition of impurities to the semiconductor material produces P-N junctions within the chip.
 The entire assembly is within a plastic cover that can also double up as a lens to guide the light emitted by the LED.